 Palmieri told him that the Penn Railroad Company would sell the old Commodore Hotel near Grand Central Station.
 This was not, at first sight, the most exciting news.
 The Commodore was a shabby eyesore, losing money fast in an area that had become dirty and dangerous.
 But Donald had already worked out one of his first great Money-Making Maxims: if you buy property on a good location at a rock-bottom price, you are well on your way to wealth.

 His years of Trump family know-how told him that, however dirty and dangerous the area might be at that moment, a hotel that stood next to the main railway station in one of the biggest and richest cities in the world had to be on a good location.
-So he started to do what he is really good at – making a deal.
+So he started to do what he is really good at – making a deal, honestly or otherwise.